getsentry/sentry.engineering/data/blog/session-replay-sdk-bundle-size-optimizations.md

 - Removed canvas recording support by default (users can opt-in via a config option, [support is coming](https://github.com/getsentry/sentry-javascript/issues/6519))
 - Remove unused code from our rrweb fork
 - Remove unused code in Session Replay itself
-- Allow to remove the included compression worker in favor of hosting it yourself
+- Allow users to remove the included compression worker in favor of hosting it yourself
 - Move to a different compression library with a smaller footprint

 ## Primer: rrweb